practicalli/clojure/clojure-tools/create-projects.md

 Creating projects using a template is the quickest way to get started, as the template will create the project structure and add libraries the project.
 Practicalli recommends the Clojure CLI tools and `clj-new` to create projects.

 > #### Hint::Install `clj-new` and other aliases
-> Follow the [install clojure guide](/getting-started/install-clojure.md) to install all the alias used in this guide
+> Follow the [Clojure install guide](install/install-clojure.md) to install all the alias used in this guide

 ## Create a project with `clj-new` and the app template